-A Nurse Practitioner is an advanced practice nurse endorsed by the Nursing and Midwifery Board of Australia to practise within a specialised scope under the legislatively protected title 'Nurse Practitioner'.
-Nurse Practitioner.
-Practitioners are expert practitioners, practicing beyond the usual responsibilities of a nurse, at an advanced level, with an expanded scope of practice, and with an advanced degree of clinical autonomy and clinical decision making.
-They work autonomously and collaboratively in the health care system.
-Employees classified at this level provide high level clinical nursing expertise for specified consumers and/or groups/populations.
+A nurse practitioner is an advanced practice nurse endorsed by the Nursing and Midwifery Board of Australia to practise within their scope under the legislatively protected title 'nurse practitioner'.
+Nurse Practitioners are expert practitioners, practicing beyond the usual extent of a nurse, at an advanced level, with an expanded scope of practice, and with an advanced degree of autonomy and clinical decision making.
+They work independently and collaboratively in the health care system.
+Employees classified at this level provide high level clinical nursing expertise for specified individual patients/clients and/or groups/populations.

 Employees in these roles accept accountability for their nursing practice, professional advice given, delegations of care made and for addressing inconsistencies between practice and policy.

-The Nurse Practitioner scope of practice is approved by LHN Nursing and Midwifery Credentialling Committee.
+The nurse practitioner scope of practice is approved by LHN Nursing and Midwifery Credentialing Committee